[Ann became the new president of the College of Divine Metaphysics in February 2018.]

 In 2002, she built this website to help spread the word about the school.
 In 2003, she became the Advisor and Vice President of the school; she served as Vice President for fourteen years.
 In 2004 she also became the Director of the Online Division.

-Currently Ann is writing a new course for the College.
-She lives in Utah, where she works as a freelance author and copy editor.
+Ann lives in Utah, where she works as a freelance author, copy editor, and instructional designer.

 Joseph A. Garduno

-[Joseph served as president of the College of Divine Metaphysics from 1978 until his death on January 21, 2018.]
+[Joseph served as president of the College of Divine Metaphysics from 1978 until his death in January 2018.]

 Joe Garduno was born in Arroyo Hondo, New Mexico.
 He spent his early years there and in Taos.
 He was an ordained minister, a paramilitary chaplain, and a published author.
 Most CoDM students called him Dr. Joe.